wearejust/kirby-meta-tags/README.md

 ]
 ```

-**The `pedroborges.meta-tags.default` option is applied to all pages on your Kirby site.** Of course you can change the defaults.
+**The `wearejust.meta-tags.default` option is applied to all pages on your Kirby site.** Of course you can change the defaults.
 In order to do that, just copy this example to your `site/config/config.php` file and tweak it to fit your website needs.

 ### Templates
 Following the flexible spirit of Kirby, you also have the option to add template specific meta tags: